omkarfadtare965/Practical_data_science/README.md

 - Multi-class classification is a supervised learning task, hence, you must furnish your classifier model with examples to correctly learn how to classify products and product reviews into the respective sentiment classes.
 - You can use the review text as the input feature for model training and assign sentiment labels to train the model.
 Sentiment classes are typically represented as integer values during model training, such as 1 for positive sentiment, 0 for neutral sentiment, and -1 for negative sentiment.

-> Section A
-- In this section, you will learn how to ingest the data into a central repository, explore the data using various tools, and analyze the dataset using interactive queries and learn how to visualize the results.
-- You will perform exploratory data analysis to detect statistical data biases and class imbalance.
-- Next, you will learn to train machine learning models using automated machine learning techniques and build a multi-class text classification model using state-of-the-art algorithms.
-- You will understand how to describe the concept of statistical bias, and use metrics to measure imbalances in data sets.
-- You will understand how to detect statistical bias in your data and generate bias reports.
-You will further explore how to generate feature importance reports.

 ## Data ingestion and Exploration:
 -  ___`Data ingestion`___ is the process of bringing data from various sources, such as databases, files, or websites, into a system where it can be used.
 Think of it like gathering ingredients into your kitchen before cooking a meal.
 - Imagine your e-commerce company collecting customer feedback from multiple online channels, including social media, support center calls, emails, mobile apps, and website data.